alba4k/albafetch/README.md

 ## Runtime dependencies
 I would like to eventually remove those, by checking at runtime if they are installed and not use them if not so.
+Also, in case albafetch was unable to get the info using those libraries, it'll fall back to `curl` and `lspci` (as system shell commands).

 * libcurl (for dynamically linked binaries)
 	- On Arch Linux, [libcurl-gnutls](https://archlinux.org/packages/core/x86_64/libcurl-gnutls)